Gabri432/transportation-data-repository/README.md

-# Public Transportation Data Repository for Villanterio
+# Public Transportation Data Repository Structure

-This repository contains structured and versioned data about public transportation in the town of Villanterio.
-The idea is to create a convenient structure/template for possible/futre applications with real transportation data.
+This repository was made with idea is to create a convenient structure/template for possible/futre applications with real transportation data.

 ## Expected Features

-1. Allows a user to search for incoming and outgoing buses for a city.
-In this specific case, I have used 2 transportation lines and four (real name) cities.
+1. Allows a user to search for incoming and outgoing buses (or any transportation vehicle) for a city.

-2. You can search at what times there is a bus from Pavia, from Lodi, or from Milan, that takes to Villanterio.
-Conversely, you can also seach at what times a bus from Villanterio goes to Pavia, Lodi or Milan.
+2. You can search at what times there is a bus from City_1 to City_2 or to City_3 and viceversa.

 3. There are also extra details about the cities crossed, the line name, the website of the companies.